 One of my favorite, feels-like-the-holidays treats is a really good ginger cookie.
 I’m looking for something crispy along the edges and soft in the middle with the perfect sugary-crackle on top.
 These paleo ginger cookies are exactly that.
 They’re ginger cookie perfection!
 Now, let me fill you in on all my secrets…

-My first trick is the combination of flours.
+My first trick is a combination of flours.
 The texture is just right, thanks to a blend of almond flour and arrowroot (or tapioca starch).
 The starchy arrowroot keeps them light and crisp, while the almond flour helps them turn golden and gives them enough body.
 I love that they fill my house with notes of molasses and zingy ginger.
 Plus, they freeze like a dream, so you can always bake them ahead of time and pull them out when needed.
 (Like, every night after you tuck your kids in bed, for instance).

 Second is chilling the dough and using parchment paper.
 For a long time, I used to think it was one of those superfluous fancy baking things that people like Martha Stewart and Ina Garten used because they could.
 Sort of like imported Japanese tea, or Swiss chocolate, or vanilla extract made from the tears of virgin milkmaids.